-In addition to the three primary revitalization processes available through the conference, churches can also receive specialized consulting in a wide variety of areas, including ministry plan development, discerning the future, children and youth programming, and crisis/conflict resolution.
+Churches can also receive specialized consulting in a wide variety of areas, including ministry plan development, discerning the future, children and youth programming, and crisis/conflict resolution.
 Churches interested in consulting must begin by having a conversation with their district superintendent.

 The Minnesota Conference has a group subscription to the online demographic research and report service MissionInsite.
 This tool provides unlimited access to a wealth of information about the mission field surrounding individual churches within our conference (including data and projections related to age, education, socioeconomic status, lifestyle, and marketing preferences of people within a specific geographic area).
 Standardized and customizable reports are available to all United Methodist churches in Minnesota.
 Interpretive tools are also provided for applying data to mission field identification and ministry plan development.
 The conference maintains this subscription so that there is no fee to churches for this service.